 The plight of these sweet creatures is pretty dire.
 Habitat loss, poaching, hunting, and human exploitation have forced Asian elephant numbers down to critical levels.
 There are estimated to be less than 30,000 left living of this vital endangered species.

 At ENP, these lucky rescued elephants are given a safe haven from the cruel world and are able to live their lives freely, safely, and naturally.
 They're able to form friendships, groups, and family units to support and care for each other.

-Many severely disabled elephants, like those that have been blinded and lost their sight (like the one in the photo below), have developed buddy systems and are often guided by and looked after by their loving elephant friends.
+Many severely disabled elephants, like those that have been blinded, like the one in the photo below, have developed buddy systems and are often guided by and looked after by their loving elephant friends.
 These creatures are amazing.

 The elephants are fed fresh fruits and vegetables every day.
 And this is no small feet, since each elephant eats several hundred pounds of food every single day.

 If you visit the park in person, you even get the opportunity to hand feed elephants bananas, watermelon and pumpkins.
 Forget farm to table, this is farm to trunk!

 You've heard of horses living with sheep friends.
 Elephants are huge so they need bigger friends.
 Like Asian water buffalo friends.